Wearable technology and health monitoring

 Our people are highly skilled in developing health monitoring devices with advanced sensors and communications, which includes Internet of Things (IoT) devices.
 We’ve worked with HealthTech companies to create everything from miniaturised antennae to printed biosensors, pressure and strain sensors.
 We specialise in optical sensing and develop photonic solutions for the measurement of factors such as heart rate, blood pressure and blood oxidation.

 We’re also helping the digital health sector to meet industry compliance for healthcare wearables that are classed as regulated medical devices.
-We design and prototype under regulatory standards (ISO 13485) to achieve CE marking or FDA approval.
+We design and prototype under regulatory standards (ISO 13485) to help you achieve CE marking or FDA approval when the time is right.

 CPI's wearable technology and health monitoring capabilities